CSHL-comp-neuro-vision/tutorials/README.md

 Much has been learned about vision by studying the visual signals and visual processing associated with motion.
 Consider starting with “motionTutorial”: yhis tutorial presents some concepts for representing and analyzing visual motion, including motion energy and computer vision.
 Dig in more deeply to a model of how motion is processed in MT (Rust at al., 2006) in “RustMTModel.”
 For another take, “STCovTutorial” demonstrates how spike-triggered covariance can be used to recover functional models in white-noise experiments.

+## Python tutorials include introductions to:

+* Machine learning (SVM)
+* FFT
+* Signal filtering (low/high pass filtering)
+* Mutual Information

+All python tutorials are standalone jupyter notebooks (.ipynb files, which can also be uploaded and run using google colab if you don't have a standalone install on your machine).

 ## TODO: